mooolight/Beacon-Object-Files/byovd/rtcore/unrestricttoken/README.md

 # byovd-rtcore64-tokenconf-unrestricttoken
-Capabilities not limited to elevating the target process' token similar to SYSTEM.exe through modification of kernel memory with the help of the RTCore64.sys vulnerable driver.
+Allows access of the target process to any objects in the system usually proceeded by an "access denied" due to SID restriction by exploiting the vulnerable RTCore64.sys.

 > This operation requires LOCAL admin privileges.

 ## Arguments
 `<targetProc>` : the target PID to modify the token configuration.
 `<pers>` : status whether the service will persist or not.

 ## Usage - How to not use a param?
 How to use different param on a different obj
 * `byovd-rtcore64-tokenconf-unrestricttoken <targetProc> <pers>`